 To reduce your risk of crime:

-- stay within the tourist precinct in La Boca, and avoid the area after dark.
-We recommend you have transport arranged directly to and from the La Boca tourist area.
-Walking to La Boca isn't recommended.
+- stay within the tourist precinct in La Boca but avoid the area after dark.
+You should arrange your transport directly to and from the La Boca tourist area.
+Walking to La Boca isn't recommended

 - be cautious in other tourist areas of Buenos Aires